 What’s more romantic than buying an earth-friendly engagement ring?
 At Valerie Madison Fine Jewelry you can find just that!
 She started her craft as a hobby when she was studying environmental science in college and now creates unique pieces including rings, bangles, and earrings with vintage diamonds, moissanite (lab-grown diamonds), and 100% recycled gold.
 You can also visit Valerie’s studio in the International District and work with her to design your own custom piece.

-5. Treat Yourself to Dessert
+5. Treat Yourself to Dessert for Earth Day 2019

 We all scream for ice cream from Sweet Alchemy in University District or at their brand new location in Ballard.
 They make dozens of small batch, organic, and locally-sourced ice cream flavors that they rotate regularly.
 Sweet Alchemy manages to produce very little waste because they primarily offer the customers who dine-in real serveware that they wash and reuse.
 Of the waste they do create, the vast majority is recycled or composted.